fe-data/fe-tracking/docs/getting-started/settings.rst

   The colour of the current location and direction on the map.
 Click on the coloured circle to change its colour.

 Live tracking color
-  The colour of the line of the route travelled.
+  The colour of the line of the track travelled.
 Click on the coloured circle to change its colour.

 Live tracking line width
-  The line width (1 - 10) of the route travelled.
+  The line width (1 - 10) of the track travelled.

 Export file type
-  The file format (GPX or KML) used in the map part of the App to share the travelled route with another App.
+  The file format (GPX or KML) used in the map part of the App to share the travelled track with another App.

 ----